MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/manage-sharepoint-users-and-groups-with-powershell.md

 ```
 $tenant = "contoso1"
 $user = "bobbyo"
-Get-SPOSite | ForEach-Object {Get-SPOSiteGroup –Site $_.Url} | ForEach-Object {Remove-SPOUser -LoginName $user@$tenant.onmicrosoft.com -Site &_.Url}
+Get-SPOSite | ForEach {Get-SPOSiteGroup –Site $_.Url} | ForEach {Remove-SPOUser -LoginName $user@$tenant.onmicrosoft.com -Site &_.Url}
 ```

 > [!WARNING]
-> This is just to show how to do this.
+> This is just an example.
 You should not run this command unless you really have to remove a user from every group, for example if the user leaves the company.

 ## Automate management of large lists of users and groups